churslic/BoostTokenizer/README.md

 ```
 char_separator<char> delim("&");
 ```
-where `delim` is the name of our delimiter and, for this particular example, `&` is the thing we will ignore.
+where `delim` is the name of our delimiter and for this particular example, `&` is the thing we will ignore.

 The tokenizer will now require an extra parameter so that it knows what